Do You Love Reading Screenplays?

 Respect the writer’s voice.
 Many producers are looking for uniqueness, sensitivity and authenticity.
 Passing on a ghetto script just because the language is foul and/or incomprehensible is unprofessional.

 Another pet peeve of mine, is executives picking up on cultural spelling differences such as “mom” and “mum”.
 Oh, please.
-Unless you really don’t know what something means, get over it and consider the script in terms of the big picture.
+Unless you really don’t know what something means, get over it and consider the film script in terms of the big picture.

 So get out there and read some scripts.